ketkichakradeo/recipeprediction/README.md

 ## Fairness Analysis
-**Group X:**

-**Group Y:**
+To determine if our model is truly fair, we will specifically examine possible bias between the difference in performance between two defined groups.
+We wanted to see if recipes with higher average ratings and lower average ratings were rated fairly.
+Here, we define “higher average ratings” as greater than or equal to 3.5, and “lower average ratings” as those less than 3.5.
+Our metric will be precision scores because we wish to focus on the true positive predictions our model makes.

 **Null Hypothesis:**
 Our model is fair.
-It's precision for five star ratings and one star ratings is roughly the same, and any differences are due to chance.
+Its precision for recipes with higher average ratings and lower average ratings are roughly the same, and any differences are due to chance.

 **Alternative Hypothesis:**
-Our model is unfair, and it's precision for five stars is higher than the one star ratings.
+Our model is unfair, its precision for recipes with higher average ratings is higher than the higher average ratings.

 **Test Statistic:**
-The test statistic is the signed difference between the precision score of five star ratings and one star ratings.
+We will use the signed difference between the weighted precision score for these two groups (higher_avg_precision - lower-avg_precision).
+We are using weighted average to account for the class imbalance in the dataset since there are a lot more instances of higher ratings than lower ratings in both rating and avg_rating columns.

 **Significance Level:**
-The significance level is 0.05.
+The significance level is α = 0.05.

 **P value:**
+The p-value was 0.0.

 **Conclusion:**
+We ran permutation tests over 1000 iterations, shuffling the rating column and calculating the precision scores for the two respective groups defined above.
+Our computed p value was 0.0, which is less than our significance level, so we reject the null hypothesis.
+This implies that our model is biased towards higher average ratings.

 **Visualization:**